Krustkalni Nature Reserve: Reptiles

 Of the five species of reptiles, Krustkalni has the largest population of viviparous lizard (Zootoca vivipara), as well as many common European vipers (Vipera berus).
-The sand lizards (Lacerta agilis) prefer dry edges of pine forests, while the grass snakes (Natrix natrix), on the contrary, tend to like water bodies.
-Only slowworm (Anguis fragilis) is a rare reptile.
+The sand lizards (Lacerta agilis) prefer the dry edges of pine forests, while the grass snakes (Natrix natrix) tend to like water bodies.
+Only the slow worm (Anguis fragilis) is a rare reptile of the observed species.

 Amphibians

-The most numerous species of amphibians in the reserve are considered to be moor frog (Rana arvalis), but not much inferior to the population density pool frogs (Pelophylax lessonae), common frog (Rana temporaria) and marsh frog (Pelophylax ridibundus), as well as common toads (Bufo bufo).
-In the spring in the rivers you can see smooth newt (Lissotriton vulgaris), which at other times of the year are inconspicuous.
+The most numerous species of amphibians in the reserve are the moor frog (Rana arvalis), followed by the pool frog (Pelophylax lessonae), common frog (Rana temporaria) and marsh frog (Pelophylax ridibundus), as well as the common toad (Bufo bufo).
+In the spring smooth newts appear in the rivers, but at other times of the year they are inconspicuous.

 Fish

-The most numerous species of fish in protected lakes are predators - European perch (Perca fluviatilis) and northern pike (Esox lucius).
-Naturally, there is also a lot of their prey, such as tench (Tinca tinca), common roach (Rutilus rutilus) and white bream (Blicca bjoerkna).
-The ponds formed on the site of the former quarries are dominated by carp: crucian carp (Carassius carassius), common bleak (Alburnus alburnus), European chub (Squalius cephalus), sunbleak (Leucaspius delineatus).
-Instead, Eurasian minnows (Phoxinus) and gudgeon (Gobio gobio) like to settle in rapid springs.
+The most numerous species of fish in protected lakes are predators, including the European perch (Perca fluviatilis) and northern pike (Esox lucius).
+There is also a lot of their prey, such as the tench (Tinca tinca), common roach (Rutilus rutilus) and white bream (Blicca bjoerkna).
+The ponds formed on the site of the former quarries are dominated by carp: crucian carp (Carassius carassius), common bleak (Alburnus alburnus), European chub (Squalius cephalus), and sunbleak (Leucaspius delineatus).
+Eurasian minnows (Phoxinus) and gudgeon (Gobio gobio) live in the rapid springs.
 Experimental catches made in small rivers also found stone loach (Barbatula barbatula), burbot (Lota lota) and weatherfish (Misgurnus fossilis).

 Insects

-About 400 species of insects and 12 species of spiders have been found in the Krustkalni Nature Reserve.
-There are a lot of tiny Protura and springtails (Collembola) in the forest litter.
-The most numerous species of dragonflies is Aeshna grandis, the lakes are also common beautiful demoiselle (Calopteryx virgo), and Calopteryx splendens flies over steep rivers.
+About 400 species of insects and 12 species of spiders have been found in the reserve.
+There are many tiny Protura and springtails (Collembola) in the forest litter.
+The most numerous species of dragonfly is Aeshna grandis, the lakes commonly host beautiful demoiselle (Calopteryx virgo), and Calopteryx splendens flies over rivers.
 Just a few Orthoptera species have been found: Gryllotalpa gryllotalpa distributed on the edges, and Tettigoniidae (Chorthippus) inhabit meadows and bushes.
 In contrast, Krustkalni has a very large variety of beetles.
-There are only 15 species of turuns here, of which the most common are Carabus granulatus, Carabus nemoralis, Carabus arcensis.
+There are 15 species of ground beetles in the reserve, the most common being Carabus granulatus, Carabus nemoralis, and Carabus arcensis.
 In different types of forests live beetles, which feed on corpses.
 These are members of the genus Nicrophorus (Silphidae).
-Relatively many in forests longhorn beetles (Cerambycidae) and leaf beetles (Chrysomelidae).
-It is not difficult to find whirligig beetles (Gyrinidae) and great diving beetles (Dytiscus marginalis) in reservoirs.
-In addition, in the reservoirs are numerous representatives of other groups of insects, such as predatory backswimmers (Notonecta), water striders (Gerridae), caddisfly, whose larvae play an important role in the diet of some fish, mayfly, whose mass flight is observed on Lake Dreimaņa every year in late spring.
+There are relatively many longhorn beetles (Cerambycidae) and leaf beetles (Chrysomelidae) in the forests.
+It is not difficult to find whirligig beetles (Gyrinidae) and great diving beetles (Dytiscus marginalis) in the lakes.
+In addition, in the lakes are numerous other insects, such as predatory backswimmers (Notonecta), water striders (Gerridae), caddisflies, whose larvae play an important role in the diet of some fish, and mayflies, whose mass flight is observed on Lake Dreimaņa every year in late spring.